woodenzen/JAMM425-Magazine-Feature-Writing/content/8-Artist Feature.md

 cdate:     11-13-2024 03:28 PM
 tags:       #proofing #JAMM425art #web-JAMM425
 title:       Jill Kyong Artist Feature
-nav:      Artist Profile Feature
+nav:      DRAFT Artist Profile Feature
 description: >
         An artist profile on [Jill Kyong](https://jillkyong.com/), an abstract wood sculpturist.
 ---
 By Will Simpson
 Hidden Gem Reporter

 MOSCOW, Idaho—Jill never set out to be a wood artist—it wasn’t even on the radar.
 It wasn’t a dream or some inherited skill passed down from an artistic ancestor.
 Instead, it was more like a serendipitous accident.